PulseTile/PulseTile-RA-Lerna/README.md

 $ npm run build
 ```

-After this actoins your project will be ready to work.
-Let's look at the project structure.
+After those steps your project will be ready for work.

 # Project structure

-Structural scheme of this project is described below:
+Structure of this project is described below:
 ```
 |
 |--- packages